MA Film Studies

 You will undertake units totalling 180 credits.
 Core and optional units combine to make 120 credits, with the remaining 60 credits allocated to the dissertation.

-Following a mandatory first semester of two core units, you are free to shape your course by choosing from a diverse range of options, including established study options within arts, languages and cultures, a directed reading or practice option (enabling you to pursue a specific area of research with the careful supervision of specialist staff), and a work placement option.
+Apart from two mandatory core units, you are free to shape your course by choosing from a diverse range of options, including established study options within the arts, languages and cultures, a directed reading or practice option (enabling you to pursue a specific area of research with the careful supervision of specialist staff), and a work placement option.

 Study options vary from year to year depending on staff availability.